panzerdp/dmitripavlutin.com/content/posts/166-triangulation-tdd/index.md

 ### Step 3: red

 Now let's continue with the proper addition testing.
-Let's update the unit test to verify whether the function return correctly the sum of 2 numbers: `1` and `2`.
+Let's update the unit test to verify whether the function returns correctly the sum of 2 numbers: `1` and `2`.

 ```javascript{4}
 import { sum } from './sum'